roysbailey/NetCoreRESTUniformInterface/readme.md

 }
 ```

+### PATCH and Open API specification

+When Swashbuckle generates your Open API specification, it almost gets it correct for `JsonPatchDocument` but not quite.
+It seems to add an additional attribute to the definition which is NOT part of the JSON Patch RFC.
+To remove the additional erroneous attribute from the API definition, you need to add a [document filter](https://github.com/roysbailey/NetCoreRESTUniformInterface/blob/main/NetCoreRESTUniformInterface/Infrastructure/JsonPatchDocumentFilter.cs) to remove it.

 ## Running the sample

 Clone the repo and open the solution file in Visual Studio 2019.
 Hit F5 to run, no dependencies as all data is stored within an in-memory collection.